Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> The mind can calculate, but the spirit yearns, and the heart wants what the heart wants.
+> In the beginner's mind there are many possibilities, but in the expert's mind there are few.

 <!-- QUOTE_END -->